 - If any adult working in our academy has a safeguarding concern about another adult, or has concerns about another adult posing a risk to children, they should report these concerns.
 This duty is applied regardless of whether the person about whom there are concerns is an academy staff member, volunteer (including Governors), central staff member or external visitor, i.e. supply teacher. - All reports of safeguarding concern about academy staff, an academy volunteer (including Governors) or external visitor must be made directly to the Headteacher.
-Exceptionally, in the Headteacher's absence, the report may be made to the next senior member of staff who is acting as the Headteacher in their place. - Where the safeguarding concern relates to the Headteacher, or to the person acting as the Headteacher in the Headteacher's absence, it must be reported to the Deputy Director of Education and to the Chair of Governors.
-Please see Annex 2 for the contact details for these individuals. - All reports of safeguarding concern about a member of the central team must be made directly to the Headteacher, who will inform the REAch2 Head of Safeguarding.
-Where the safeguarding concern relates to the Head of Safeguarding, the concern must be reported to the Director of Excellence and Standards. - If the report of safeguarding concern is made verbally, it must be followed up in writing by the person reporting the concern, as directed by the person to whom the concern has been reported. - On occasion, we may receive safeguarding concerns from individuals outside of our academy.
+Exceptionally, in the Headteacher's absence, the report may be made to the next senior member of staff who is acting as the Headteacher in their place.

+- Where the safeguarding concern relates to the Headteacher, or to the person acting as the Headteacher in the Headteacher's absence, it must be reported to the Deputy Director of Education and to the Chair of Governors. - All reports of a safeguarding concern about a member of the central team must be made directly to the Headteacher, who will inform the REAch2 Head of Safeguarding, and work collectively with them to agree a course of action.
+Where the safeguarding concern relates to the Head of Safeguarding, the concern must be reported by the Headteacher to the National Director of Education. - If the report of a safeguarding concern is made verbally, it must be followed up in writing by the person reporting the concern using the adult concern pro forma below, as directed by the person to whom the concern has been reported. - On occasion, we may receive safeguarding concerns from individuals outside of our academy.
 In this instance, the person to whom the report is made must share the concern in line with processes outlined above.
 Safeguarding concerns received from external sources will be responded to in the same way as a concern being received from inside the academy.